Riya79hp/TrendLensmyntra/README.md

 Step 1: Clone the Repository
-Clone the repository to your local machine: git clone https://github.com/Riya79hp/TrendLensmyntra.git cd frontend
+Clone the repository to your local machine: git clone https://github.com/Riya79hp/TrendLensmyntra.git Jupyter notebook code lies in src of the folder cd frontend

 Step 2: Set Up a Virtual Environment